NathanAZaks/TwilioImageProc/README.md

     * Example in `skimage_test.py`
 * Move to AWS/GCP instead of ngrok
 * Delete all the twilio media files and programatically delete new ones
-* None of the text body for the responses is working